About Eating Disorders | FAQ | Supporting Someone with an Eating Disorder | Resources for Eating Disorders

 Is it possible to recover from an eating disorder?

 The short answer is yes and that many people recover from eating disorders.
-What it means to overcome an eating disorder is difficult to define as clinicians and researchers have never come to any agreement as to what constitutes recovery.That said, many people do overcome their eating disorders, while others maintain varying degrees of their symptoms and learn to live more fully and healthily, and still others fluctuate between remission and relapse.
+I have worked with individuals who have overcome their eating disorders after decades.
+What it means to overcome an eating disorder is difficult to define as clinicians and researchers have never come to any agreement as to what constitutes recovery.
+That said, many people do overcome their eating disorders, while others may maintain varying degrees of their symptoms and learn to live more fully and healthily, and still others fluctuate between remission and relapse.
 There is a myriad of factors that will determine an individual’s readiness for change and/or ability to let go of their disordered eating.
 Furthermore, the secrecy and shame surrounding disordered eating and relapse make it particularly difficult for researchers to determine exact percentages.

 How long can I expect to be in therapy?

-The bottom line is that there is no simple answer.
-Everyone is unique but generally speaking, full recovery usually takes several years (not necessarily with one therapist or programme).
+FAQ1The bottom line is that there is no simple answer.
+Everyone is unique but generally speaking, full recovery usually takes a number of years (not necessarily with one therapist or programme).
 Studies suggest that the length of time a person has had an eating disorder will be a determining factor in the time required for recovery, which makes sense when we think about our habitual natures.
-It is not at all uncommon for individuals to have struggled with an eating disorder for decades before seeking help, many having spent years telling themselves that this will be the last day that they will engage in their eating disorder behaviours.
-Most people find recovery very difficult without professional guidance.
+And yet, I have worked with individuals who have fully recovered in just a few years of treatment after decades of having their eating disorder.

 What experience do you have dealing with eating disorders?